Sorry, you need to enable JavaScript to visit this website.

 Entrepreneurship in higher education in Denmark

-In recent years, there has been an increased focus amongst higher education institutions on the topic of sustainable and impact-driven entrepreneurship, with new and additional courses offered, new strategies launched that combine the topics, and an increase in the number of extracurricular activities such as hackathons, boot camps, etc. In October 2020, the Foundation for Entrepreneurship published a mapping of initiatives, courses and strategies within sustainable entrepreneurship across the HEIs in Denmark.
-This amounted to more than 200 different initiatives.
+In recent years, there has been an increased focus amongst higher education institutions on the topic of sustainable and impact-driven entrepreneurship, with new and additional courses offered, new strategies launched that combine the topics, and an increase in the number of extracurricular activities such as hackathons, boot camps, etc. In October 2020, the Foundation for Entrepreneurship published a mapping of initiatives, courses and strategies within sustainable entrepreneurship across the Higher Education Institutes in Denmark, which amounted to more than 200 different initiatives.

 Entrepreneurship in adult education and FGU